testvon/alecsatin.github.io/_posts/2017-07-17-true-history-satan.md

 date: 2017-07-17 08:05
 title: The true history of Satan
 categories: ever-wonder
-excerpt:  "A friend with many years involvement in witchcraft who is now seeking a better way asked,  *What's the real history of Satan?
+excerpt:  "A friend with many years involvement in witchcraft now seeking a better way asked,  *What's the real history of Satan?
 I tried to find it in the Bible but couldn't find a clear account.*"
 header:
   teaser: /assets/images/category-ever-wonder.png
 tags: